 The Company's primary sources of liquidity are cash on hand and cash available from the sale of common stock of the Company.
 At this time, cash flows from operating activities represent net outflows for operating expenses and expenses for technology and product development.
-As of March 31, 2016, the Company had \$21.9 million in cash on hand.
-In addition, in April 2016, the Company received approximately \$4,000,000 from the sale of 6,500,000 shares of common stock to Eastern (see Note 9).
-The cash on hand and the proceeds from the April 2016 Eastern share purchase agreement is expected to support the Company's activities at least through March 31, 2017.
+As of September 30, 2016, the Company had \$20.1 million in cash on hand which is expected to support the Company's activities through September 30, 2017.

 Since its spin-off from Integrated BioPharma, Inc. in August 2008, the Company has incurred significant losses and negative cash flows from operations.
-As of March 31, 2016, the Company's accumulated deficit was \$54.9 million and had used \$5.2 million in cash for operating activities for the nine months ended March 31, 2016.
+As of September 30, 2016, the Company's accumulated deficit was \$60.7 million, and it had cash used in operating activities of \$2.3 million for the three months ended September 30, 2016.
 The Company has historically financed its activities through the sale of common stock and warrants.
-Through March 31, 2016, the Company has dedicated most of its financial resources to investing in its iBioLaunchTM and iBioModulatorTM platforms, its proprietary candidates for treatment of fibrotic diseases, advancing its intellectual property, and general and administrative activities.
+Through September 30, 2016, the Company has dedicated most of its financial resources to investing in its iBioLaunchTM and iBioModulatorTM platforms, its proprietary candidates for treatment of fibrotic diseases, advancing its intellectual property, and general and administrative activities.